WATCH: Gazette Community Conversations, Mental Health: A Crisis in Colorado

-COLORADO SPRINGS, Colo.
-(The Gazette) - 11 News partner The Gazette is scheduled to host a community conversation concerning mental health.
+11 News partner The Gazette hosted a community conversation concerning mental health on Wednesday.

 Community Conversations are a series of public forums convened on important issues of the day for Colorado Springs.
 Past conversations have focused on homelessness, affordable housing, marijuana, veterans' health care and political candidates, among others.